 Chilean nitrate and all synthetic fertilizers, including urea, are prohibited.

 The production of terrestrial plants shall be soil-based.
 The production of such crops in hydroponic systems is prohibited.
+“Soil-based” means that apart from the propagation stage, a plant must spend its life in the soil.

 Comment Bionext, Netherlands: add the following: